Unlike your own fate, the fate of your points after your death does not have to be a cosmic mystery.

 This is because technically, points will be cancelled automatically once the member dies (it is the whole account that closes once they are notified of the death).
 This means that if your family members transfer points after your death, they will be transferring points that were technically already cancelled.

 If Qantas finds out about it, they may consider it a ‘material breach’ of the terms and conditions and that means that they might decide to reverse the points transfer or even cancel your membership altogether.
 If they wanted to do this, they would have to notify you and give you 21 days to respond.

-KrisFlyer also has the same option open to them if they think you have ‘acted dishonestly or in any manner that is unacceptable to Singapore Airlines.’
+KrisFlyer and Asia Miles also have the same option open to them if they think you have “acted dishonestly or in any manner that is unacceptable.”
 They don’t have to give you the opportunity to respond.

 If you decide to let someone transfer or use your points after you die, that person will have to risk their own membership because the airlines may not look too kindly upon them if they find out.

 The cleanest way to get around this is to transfer the points out while you’re still alive and kicking (but obviously this isn’t always possible).